Out With The Old, In With The New - Agile Marketing for Real Estate

 - According to the National Association of Realtors, 48% of brokers report that “keeping up with technology” is the biggest challenge agents face.

 So how can you adapt to the ever-changing landscape of Real Estate marketing and new home sales?
 One possible solution is a popular method known as agile marketing.

 Agile Marketing is a tactical marketing approach in which marketing teams collectively identify high-value projects on where their collective efforts should be.
 These efforts can be implemented in: optimized websites curated content on blogs, captivating video content, email marketing strategies, and an understanding of web analytics to turn potential leads into buyers.
 The main goal of agile marketing is to cover as much ground as you can and deploy marketing out faster while maintaining the integrity of your brand.

-Agile marketing implementation will have these four features in some form that you can incorporate into a marketing strategy for your real estate business :
+Agile marketing implementation will have these four features in some form that you can incorporate into a marketing strategy for your new home sales or real estate business :

 - Sprints - A sprint is a timetable that is given to your team to track project or campaign completion

 - Stand up meetings - A couple of times a week, your team should get together and have a brief check-in.
 Each team member goes over what they did the day before, what they're planning to do today, and any roadblocks they've encountered

 - Project Management - Whether it's the good ole' whiteboard with sticky notes or specialized software, you need a centralized way to track your sprint that everyone has access to.
 The best campaigns are the most organized.

 - Teamwork - While an individual may "own" a project, the success or failure of the sprint rests on all the team members.
 Everybody has to be ready to collaborate in the Agile framework.
 Transparency is key!